openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/setting_up_student_view.rst

  :width: 600

-.. note:: For courses on edX.org, you must communicate the course description to your edX Program Manager, to ensure the content is accurate on the course About page.
+.. note:: For courses on edX.org, you must communicate the course description to your edX Partner Manager, to ensure the content is accurate on the course About page.

 #.
 From the **Settings** menu, select **Schedule & Details**.